plasmatech8/youtube-browser-bookmark-tagger/README.md

 A webextension which adds buttons below the YouTube video player.

 If the video exists in your browser bookmarks, then buttons will be displayed below the video player.
+When you click on a button, it will move the bookmark from its current location to the button folder.
-Each button corresponds to a folder in the "Other Bookmarks" folder in your browser.
+Each button corresponds to a folder in the destination-folder in your browser bookmarks.
+You can set the destination-folder in the options page.

 Note that if this YouTube video does not exist in your bookmarks, or duplicate bookmarks exist, then a message will be displayed to indicate that you need to remove the duplicate or add the bookmark.